ibm-cloud-docs/log-analysis/infrastructure/ubuntu-baremetal.md

 {: note}

-## Step 3.
-Configure a bare metal to send logs to your logging instance
+## Configure a bare metal server to send logs to your logging instance
 {: #ubuntu_baremetal_step3}
+{: step}

-To configure your bare metal to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logging-agent`.
+To configure your bare metal server to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logging-agent`.
 The logging agent reads log files from `/var/log` or other directories you specify, and forwards the log data to your logging instance.

-To configure your bare metal to forward logs to your logging instance, complete the following steps from an Ubuntu terminal:
+To configure your bare metal server to forward logs to your logging instance, complete the following steps from an Ubuntu terminal:

 1. Install the logging agent.
 Run the following commands: